San Francisco tenants get 6-figure buyout to leave luxe unit

 More than 300 tenant buyouts were filed with the San Francisco Rent Board in 2020.
 MacDonald said average buyouts are $50,000, and they are growing given the difference between market rent and length of tenant residency.

-San Francisco rents declined during the pandemic, but still remain among the highest in the country.
+San Francisco rents declined during the pandemic, but they still remain among the highest in the country.
 The average rent for a one-bedroom unit is $2,750, according to rental platform Zumper.
 The median sales price for a home is $1.5 million, according to Redfin.

 Tenants groups say that without rent control, poor and working class residents would be driven out of San Francisco, unable to keep up with market rate rents.